Ross-on-Wye: Media

 Local news and television programmes are provided by BBC West Midlands and ITV Central.
 Television signals are received from the Ridge Hill and the local relay transmitters.

 Local radio stations are BBC Hereford and Worcester, Hits Radio Herefordshire & Worcestershire, Greatest Hits Radio Herefordshire & Worcestershire and Sunshine Radio.

 The town is served by the local newspapers The Ross Gazette and Hereford Times.

 Climate

-Ross-on-Wye experiences a typically British maritime climate, with mild summers and winters.
+Ross-on-Wye experiences a typically British oceanic climate (Köppen: Cfb), with pleasant summers and fairly mild, damp winters.

+The record high temperature is 36.8°C (97.5°F), which occurred on 13 August 2026, while the record low temperature is -18.3°C (0.5°F), which occurred on 14 February 1929.

+On average, the wettest month is October, with an average of 83.7mm (3.30 inches) of rainfall, while the driest month is July, with an average of 51.4mm (2.02 inches) of rainfall.
+As is typical with oceanic climates, there is not much seasonal variation in rainfall; despite autumn and winter typically being wetter than spring and summer, precipitation can occur at any intensity throughout the year.

+Significant snow is rare in the region; though light snowfalls typically occur at least once per winter when the winds originate from the north or east, a quick thaw often sets in afterwards.

 A Met Office weather station provides long-term climate data for the town.
 Meteorological readings have been taken in Ross since 1858; the Ross-on-Wye weather station holds some national records.